Welcome to today's edition of the Rush 24-7 podcast.

 And this is absolutely pointless.

-Clinton said the entrenched thought patterns and economic interests of yesterday are our common enemy.
+Clinton said, the entrenched thought patterns and economic interests of yesterday are our common enemy.

-Meaning the entrenched thought patterns and economic interests of yesterday belong to Rush Limbaugh and his ilk.
+Meaning, the entrenched thought patterns and economic interests of yesterday belong to Rush Limbaugh and his ilk.

-I am their commandant.
+I am their common enemy.

 Back in just a second.